 Chapter 7 bankruptcy

-- The process can take three to five months
+- The process can take about four months.

 Chapter 13 bankruptcy